×

 Expats, digital nomads and retirees living in Stuttgart responded:

 "I love Stuttgart.
 Even during the lockdowns, it's easy to get out and walk and bike ride.
 Many restaurants have started delivery services.
-When we're not under a lockdown, we have great restaurants, parks, museums, movie theaters, etc," commented one expat living in Stuttgart, Germany.
+When we're not under a lockdown, we have great restaurants, parks, museums, movie theaters, etc," said one expat.

 What type of social life can someone expect in Stuttgart?